 Endless Summer: Fall on the Outer Banks

 If you’ve been craving a beach vacation but you just don’t think you’ll be able to get away before summer is over, you’re in luck!
 Here on the Outer Banks, summer conditions last far longer than just June, July and August meaning you still have plenty of time to schedule your Outer Banks vacation!
-Autumn is almost a second summer to us and in fact, many people prefer to visit the Outer Banks during the fall season due to all the great benefits you won’t find in the peak months!
-Learn why the fall season on the Outer Banks is just an endless summer of fun.
+Fall on the Outer Banks — which we affectionately refer to as our “Second Summer” — is one of the best-kept secrets about our beautiful beaches.
+Crowds are few and far between, the weather is wonderful, the ocean water is warm, fishing opportunities are abundant, a variety of festivals and events are taking place, there’s less congestion and traffic, and the lines at your favorite restaurants and attractions are virtually nonexistent!
+Learn why the fall season on the Outer Banks is just an endless summer of fun:

 We understand the appeal of a beach trip in the summer... there’s nothing like taking a dip in the ocean or hopping in the pool on a hot summer’s day after sitting out under the sun.
-But as we said, fall on the Outer Banks provides an endless summer season—one that is warm enough to sit outside in the sun and still heat up the water enough for you to swim.
-In September and October, the moderate temperatures range on average around the 60s-70s with highs last year remaining in the mid-80s for most of the month.
+But as we said, fall on the Outer Banks provides an endless summer season—one that is warm enough to sit outside in the sun (without being too hot) with water warm enough for you to still swim.
+September temps range from mid-70’s to low-80’s; October ranges from high 60’s to mid-70’s; and November typically ranges from high 50’s to mid-60’s.
 Last year, there were even some 70-degree and high 60-degree days in November!

 Finding a local concert, festival, or event in the summer is not hard—the Outer Banks is literally bustling with activities through the warmer months!
-Luckily, as with the great weather and awesome beaches, that doesn’t end when summer is over.
-In fact, some of the largest and most exciting events occur during the fall months and they are events that you won’t want to miss out on!
+The weather’s amazing and the crowds are always just the right size.
 From celebrations of food, music and local culture, here are just a few fall events that you might want to check out: